Graphnet-Health/fhir-api-specs/docs/api/apiObservation.md

 For further information consult the FHIR specification at http://hl7.org/fhir/STU3/search.html#token
 :::

-In addition to searching for observations with single codes, it is possible to construct a search using a predefined `ValueSet` that defines a collection of codes.
+In addition to searching for `Observations` with single codes, it is possible to construct a search using a predefined `ValueSet` that defines a collection of codes.

 ```http
 GET /Observation?patient=[value]&code:in=[value set url]